A little bit of history……..

 With the addition of Viti-Culture fortnightly e.Bulletin launched in December 2020 which is designed to bring the UK Viticulture Industry even closer there are even more opportunities to get involved whether you are contemplating investment or an already established wine business.

 For a FULL 2019 SHOW REPORT please see our News Page

 Strive for quality

-Following a special VIP networking breakfast, sponsored by HSBC, in the main marquee, Doug Jackson, from NFU Mutual, took to the podium ready to chair the day’s seminar programme, which had been organised by Vineyard Magazine and was sponsored by Kreston Reeves.
+Following a special VIP networking breakfast, sponsored by HSBC, in the main marquee, Doug Jackson, from NFU Mutual, took to the podium ready to chair the day’s seminar programme, which had been sponsored by Kreston Reeves.

 First to speak was co-founder of Sussex’s Rathfinny Wine Estate, Mark Driver.
 Kicking off his keynote speech, ex-London hedge fund manager Mark began by answering the popular question: “why plant a vineyard and why choose to make wine in Sussex and not France?”